Lancetnik/Propan/docs/docs/en/getting_started/4_broker/2_routing.md

     ...
 ```

-When setting the value `int` as the flag, the number of retries will be limited to this number.
+If the `retry` flag is set to `int`, the message will be placed back in the queue and the number of retries will be limited to this number:

 ```python
 @broker.handle("test", retry=3)     # make up to 3 attempts